-Students now have free, personal in-home access to Creative Cloud in place of their schools’ in-classroom licenses through May 31, 2020.
+Students now have free, personal in-home access to Adobe Creative Cloud in place of their schools’ in-classroom licences through 31 May 2020.

 What is Adobe offering its education customers?

-With heightened concern around COVID-19, many schools and universities worldwide are implementing disaster mitigation plans and closing their campuses for on-site classes.
-In response to this, Adobe is providing schools and universities that have had Creative Cloud access in on-site computer labs with temporary at-home licenses of Creative Cloud desktop apps for their students and faculty, at no additional cost.
-Access is being granted through May 31, 2020, though we may shorten or extend that date based on how the situation evolves.
+With heightened concern around COVID-19, many schools and universities worldwide have begun building disaster mitigation plans and preparing for school-wide closures.
+In response to this, Adobe is providing schools and universities that have Creative Cloud access in onsite computer labs with temporary at-home licences of Creative Cloud desktop apps for their students and faculty, at no additional cost.
+Access is being granted through 31 May 2020, though we may shorten or extend that date based on how the situation evolves.
 This will enable students to continue their learning remotely.

 To which customers is Adobe extending this offer?